Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  544     }
  545 }
 ```

+When there is no stall or blocking,
+now it can rename the instructions
+decoded by the decode stage one by one.
 When the current renameStatus is Running or Idle, it will invoke
 renameInsts function to rename the instructions
-passed from the decode stage.
-Also, when the renameStatus is Unblocking
+Also, when the renameStatus is Unblocking,
 which means the rename stage is recovered from the Blocking status,
 it should also invokes the renameInsts function.